 Studying the arts of fighting lead to peace.

-What is true budo?
-True budo is not only about practicing every day religiously.
+True budō is not only about practicing every day religiously.
 While we must train at and learn the physical techniques, it is just part of the process.
 Because of the physicality of the arts, people tend to get mired in the body, ignoring the inner world of the mind.
 We must nurture our wisdom as well.
 True bujutsu is not about hanging scrolls or suits of armor in your practice space.
 It is not about how many swords you own.
 It has nothing to do with how many certificates or ranks you have acquired.
-The practice of true budo requires you to work hard on the internal world of the mind.
+The practice of true budō requires you to work hard on the internal world of the mind.

 Having the right thinking.
 Knowing about universal truths.

-If your first thought is, the other person is strange, they are weird, they are wrong, then you are not a real budoka or warrior.
-You are the real enemy to yourself.
+If your first thought is, 'the other person is strange, they are weird, they are wrong', then you are not a real bugeisha or warrior.
+You are the actual enemy opposing yourself.
 In life and within budo as well, as they are not separate, you are always confronting your problems before you encounter anyone else's.
 In fact, through proper training fixing your internal issues smooth out the issues that you face with everyone else.

 Don't Be Lured By Jewels